Lithium-ion battery: Electrochemistry

 The cell's energy is equal to the voltage times the charge.
-Each gram of lithium represents Faraday's constant/6.941, or 13,901 coulombs.
+Each gram of lithium represents Faraday's constant / 6.941(atomic mass), or 13,901 coulombs.
 At 3 V, this gives 41.7 kJ per gram of lithium, or 11.6 kWh per kilogram of lithium.
 This is slightly more than the heat of combustion of gasoline; however, lithium-ion batteries as a whole are still significantly heavier per unit of energy due to the additional materials used in production.

 Note that the cell voltages involved in these reactions are larger than the potential at which an aqueous solutions would electrolyze.

-Discharging and charging
+Charging and discharging

 During discharge, lithium ions (Li^{+}) carry the current within the battery cell from the negative to the positive electrode, through the non-aqueous electrolyte and separator diaphragm.

 During charging, an external electrical power source applies an over-voltage (a voltage greater than the cell's own voltage) to the cell, forcing electrons to flow from the positive to the negative electrode.
 The lithium ions also migrate (through the electrolyte) from the positive to the negative electrode where they become embedded in the porous electrode material in a process known as intercalation.

-Energy losses arising from electrical contact resistance at interfaces between electrode layers and at contacts with current collectors can be as high as 20% of the entire energy flow of batteries under typical operating conditions.

-The charging procedures for single Li-ion cells, and complete Li-ion batteries, are slightly different: